 Major tax reform that affects both individuals and businesses was enacted in December 2017.
-It’s commonly referred to as the Tax Cuts and Jobs Act, TCJA or tax reform.
-The IRS estimates that they we will need to create or revise more than 400 taxpayer forms, instructions and publications for the filing season starting in 2019.
+It’s commonly referred to as the Tax Cuts and Jobs Act (TCJA), or tax reform.
+The IRS estimates that they we will need to create or revise more than 400 taxpayer forms, instructions, and publications for the filing season starting in 2019.
 It’s more than double the number of forms they would create or revise in a typical year.

 Some of the most basic changes are:

-Changes to Standard Deduction.
+Changes to Standard Deduction

-Starting in 2018, the standard deduction for each filing status is:
+in 2018, the standard deduction for each filing status is:

 The amounts are higher if you or your spouse are blind or over age 65.
 Most taxpayers have the choice of either taking a standard deduction or itemizing.
 If you qualify for the standard deduction and your standard deduction is more than your total itemized deductions, you should claim the standard deduction in most cases and don’t need to file a Schedule A, Itemized Deductions, with your tax return.

 More than 9 out of 10 taxpayers use tax software or a paid preparer to file their taxes.
-You still need to compare your itemized deductions to see which on is best for you.
+You still need to compare your itemized deductions to see which one is best for you.

-For heads of households, the deduction will be $18,000, up from $9,550.
+For heads of households, the deduction will be $18,000 compared to $9,550.

 The personal exemption has been eliminated with the tax reform bill.